Code-Institute-Submissions/DionneMaguire-locationblog_OctResub/README.md

 - view posts and leave comments and likes
 - create their own post
 - edit and delete their own posts only
-- be able to logout of my account to keep my account safe
+- be able to logout of their account to keep their account safe

 #### Site Owner would like to:
 - restrict access to non-registered users
 - control users posts and comments for inappropriate use of the site.
-I have decided not to put in approval by superuser/admin for adding posts and adding comments but instead have put a warning that the site admin will remove anything that is not in keeping with the sites ethos.
+I have decided not to put in approval by superuser/admin for adding posts and adding comments but instead have put a warning that the site admin will remove anything that is not in keeping with the site's ethos

 ### User Stories

-I used Guthub issues to record the following user stories:
+I used Github Issues to record the following user stories:

 - Manage posts - As a site admin I can create, read, update and delete posts so that I can manage the blog content.
 - Pagination - As a site user I can view a paginated list of posts so that I can easily select a post to view.